EHE Innovations and Best Practices

 - PDF of Program Summary Report

 The goal of our program is to support individuals as they move along the HIV Care Continuum with the ultimate goal of attaining viral suppression.
 This will be achieved by engaging persons living with HIV who are not in care (newly diagnosed, previously diagnosed but never in care, and those who have fallen out of care) as well as PLWH who are not virally suppressed (including those in care) and rapidly connecting them to a comprehensive continuum of high-quality care and treatment services.
 Through EHE we fund organizations to provide extended hours of service outside of traditional 9-5 business hours.
 Clients can receive services between 8a-8p and on weekends at many locations.
 Through EHE we were able to expand telehealth services so clients were able to continue their care in the midst of the COVID-19 pandemic, we provide hormone therapy for our transgender clients, and our agencies implement innovative interventions that link clients to care and find those that have dropped out of care to get them back into services.
-Other services offered include medical care, mental health and substance use services, oral health care, housing, case management, support groups, food and nutrition services, medical transportation, emergency financial assistance, health insurance navigation, legal services, and translation services to our clients that are non-English speakers. ""For the grant year 2023, we served 4,093 clients; this is a 50% increase compared to FY22.
+Other services offered include medical care, mental health and substance use services, oral health care, housing, case management, support groups, food and nutrition services, medical transportation, emergency financial assistance, health insurance navigation, legal services, and translation services to our clients that are non-English speakers.
+For the grant year 2023, we served 4,093 clients; this is a 50% increase compared to FY22.
 Over 16,000 services were provided.
 175 individuals were linked to care within 30-days and of our 4,093 clients 79% were retained in care, 99% were prescribed ART and 82% became virally suppressed.

 Cobb County

-- Name of Program
+- Name of program and program description

 - EHE Pillar